Skip to content

 When you invest in detachable blade clippers, you're also investing in the blades themselves.
 The good news is that keeping a full set sharp and ready doesn't have to drain your wallet.
 A brand new individual blade usually runs about $30, which is reasonable for a high-quality tool.
 You can find a wide selection of replacement blades for all the top brands, making it easy to swap them out as needed.
 For a more budget-friendly approach, consider replacing just the ceramic cutter, which typically costs around $12.
 Factoring these small, ongoing expenses into your budget from the start will help you maintain your tools without any surprises.

-Keeping Your Clippers Clean and Sharp
+How to Keep Your Clippers Clean and Sharp

 The secret to long-lasting clippers is consistent maintenance.
 Instead of buying a new blade every time one gets dull, you can have it professionally sharpened for less than $10.
 This is a cost-effective way to keep your entire collection in rotation and performing at its best.
 A sharp blade means cleaner lines, smoother fades, and happier clients.
 Beyond sharpening, daily care is essential.
 Make it a habit to brush away hair and apply clipper disinfectants and oils after each use.
 This simple routine prevents buildup, reduces wear and tear on the motor, and ensures your clippers are always ready for the next person in your chair.